Barosinusitis

-Aerosinusitis, also called barosinusitis, sinus squeeze or sinus barotrauma is a painful inflammation and sometimes bleeding of the membrane of the paranasal sinus cavities, normally the frontal sinus.
+Barosinusitis, also called aerosinusitis, sinus squeeze or sinus barotrauma is a painful inflammation and sometimes bleeding of the membrane of the paranasal sinus cavities, normally the frontal sinus.
 It is caused by a difference in air pressures inside and outside the cavities.

 Presentation

 Typically, sinus barotrauma is preceded by an upper respiratory tract infection or allergy.
 The affected person has a sudden sharp facial pain or headache during descent, which increases as the aircraft approaches ground level.
 The pain can ultimately become disabling unless the ambient pressure is reversed.

 The pressure difference causes the mucosal lining of the sinuses to become swollen and submucosal bleeding follows with further difficulties ventilating the sinus, especially if the orifices are involved.
 Ultimately fluid or blood will fill the space.

 In most cases of sinus barotrauma, localized pain to the frontal area is the predominant symptom.
 This is due to pain originating from the frontal sinus, it being above the brow bones.
 Less common is pain referred to the temporal, occipital, or retrobulbar region.
 Epistaxis or serosanguineous secretion from the nose may occur.
 Neurological symptoms may affect the adjacent fifth cranial nerve and especially the infraorbital nerve.